jsynowiec/node-typescript-boilerplate/README.md

 + [TypeScript][typescript] [2.5][typescript-25] to ES6 transpilation,
 + [TSLint][tslint] 5.x with [Microsoft recommended rules][tslint-microsoft-contrib],
 + [Jest][jest] unit testing and code coverage,
-+ Type definitions for Node.js v6.x (LTS) and Jest,
++ Type definitions for Node.js v6.9 (LTS) and Jest,
 + [NPM scripts for common operations](#available-scripts),
 + a simple example of TypeScript code and unit test,
 + .editorconfig for consistent file format.

 ## Quick start

-This project is intended to be used with latest LTS release of [Node.js][nodejs] or later and [NPM][npm].
+This project is intended to be used with v6.9 (LTS) release of [Node.js][nodejs] or newer and [NPM][npm].
 Make sure you have those installed.
 Then just type following commands:

 ```sh
 git clone https://github.com/jsynowiec/node-typescript-boilerplate